La Garenne-Colombes: History

-It was named in 1240 as "La Garenne dépendant de Colombes" ("La Garenne depending on Colombes").
+The area was named "La Garenne dépendant de Colombes" ("La Garenne depending on Colombes") in 1240.
 After the Bourbon Restoration in 1815, the estate was bought by Peter Urban Sartoris, a Genevois banker who had lived in London for many years.
-On his death in 1833 it was inherited by his 6 children, who urbanised it and named the rue Sartoris.
+On his death in 1833 it was inherited by his six children, who urbanised it and named the Rue Sartoris.
 They sold the last of their interests in 1865.

 The commune of La Garenne-Colombes was created on 2 May 1910 by detaching its territory from the commune of Colombes.
+The Hôtel de Ville was completed in 1971.

 Demography

 As the commune's territory is entirely built up, population can only grow if buildings are demolished and replaced by bigger buildings for more people (higher, less gardens).
 Thereby the population will grow certainly over 30,000 after many reconstructions in the "Champs-Philippe" neighbourhood, with a density over 17,000 /km2.

 According to statistics, La Garenne-Colombes is an average city of the Hauts-de-Seine department (Paris region), which is one of the richest places in Europe.